maureenxu/balance-predictor/README.md

 ```
 # Running the pipeline

+(TODO: please update this)
 To run the pipeline, use the `run_pipeline.sh` command, it will perform the full pipeline and show the scores.

 # Running the services using Docker
 ...
 TODO

+# Scoring for a prediction
+Use `run_scorer.sh` for scoring a predictions.
+It requires two arguments:
+1) input data (i.e. a new transaction history)
+2) model (optional) If null, the script will pick up ?? for scoring.

 # External Dependencies
 ```bash